Augie Pabst: Life after racing

-Personal life
+Personal life and death

-Pabst is married to his wife Joan.
+Pabst was married to his wife Joan.
 His son Augie Pabst III followed in his footsteps racing in sports cars and running Pabst Racing.

+Pabst died in Oconomowoc, Wisconsin, on October 9, 2024, at the age of 90.

 Halls of Fame

 Pabst was inducted in the Motorsports Hall of Fame of America in 2011.
-He was inducted in the Sports Car Club of America.
+He was also inducted in the Sports Car Club of America.